Step 1. Start a screenshare session in LibChat

 - Please pay attention to this page, as you will likely need to confirm a dialog from your browser asking you to download and/or launch the client.

-- The meeting client supports all major browsers (Chrome, Firefox, IE, Edge, Safari, and even mobile devices), and also has a web-based option for users who cannot install the app.
+- The meeting client is available for Windows & Mac, and can be launched from all major browsers (Chrome, Firefox, IE, Edge, Safari, and even mobile devices).

 Although the meeting controls may look slightly different depending upon a user's operating system, the basics should generally look the same for all users in the meeting (i.e. the staff and patron users).
 Click on the links below the following image to learn more about using the meeting client directly from the Help Center.